 Tell the federal government to fix the broken pipeline review process

-The NEB is increasingly seen by Canadians as a rubber stamp with little regard for environmental risks, including climate pollution.
-Arbitrary review timelines are undermining indigenous rights while crucial evidence and the voices of Canadians are routinely shut out.
-NEB officials are tainted by conflict of interest allegations and ties to industry.
+Canadians deserve an impartial national pipeline regulator, not a rubber stamp with little regard for environmental risks.
+Arbitrary review timelines undermine Indigenous rights while crucial evidence and the voices of Canadians are routinely shut out.
+Pipeline reviews are tainted by industry ties and conflict of interest allegations.
+Tar sands-expanding pipeline projects are approved without a climate test that aligns energy policy with Canada’s climate targets and the Alberta’s emissions cap.

-Canada’s federal government is reviewing Canada’s environmental laws and repairing the broken review process for energy projects.
-Tell the government that all pipelines, including TransCanada’s Energy East and Kinder Morgan’s Trans Mountain Expansion, need to go through a new, rigorous review that protects the environment, respects the rights of indigenous peoples and allows all Canadians to have a voice.
+Tell the government that all pipelines, including TransCanada’s Energy East, must go through a new, rigorous review that protects the environment, respects Indigenous rights, and allows all Canadians to have a voice.

 Your message will be sent to:

 - Minister of the Environment and Climate Change Catherine McKenna